CadeKritsch/cs124-lab2/design/design.md

 - We added a portrait background for when the screen size is small and a horizontal background for when the screen size is large to show that our application is adaptable to different screen sizes.
 - The backgrounds themselves were added to give the application a more full/complete appearance, both backgrounds being a lighter color so as not to detract attention from the list being displayed.
 - Changed colors (specifically on the Add A Task button and the Select dropdown) so that there is more black/white contrast to maximize accessibility with the new backgrounds.

+### Updated Design For Lab 5

+- Most important thing to note regarding the changes in lab 5 is our solution to the "default list" problem.
+  - The problem: When a user signs in for the first time, or when a new user signs up, the first thing they see is a default empty list.
+What should do we about the ownership of this list?
+  - Ideal: Anytime a new user signs up, a list with a random id should be generated and we should automatically assign ownership of this list to the current user.
+  - Our solution: Since we couldn't figure out how to achieve the ideal described above, and we wanted to avoid the issue of having one 'hard-coded' default list whose ownership gets overwritten everytime a new user signs in/ up, our solution is to have the user select any one of the lists from the dropdown, or if they're a new user, they have to click "Add a List" to start adding tasks.
+That way, the default page is just a placeholder page that the user cannot really interact with.
+- Sharing
+  - We added a button that triggers a modal with a form where the user can enter the email of the user to share with.
+  - We could not implement the 'email verification' (i.e. checking if the shared user email is already a valid user of our app) but we used a regular expression to check if the inputted email is in valid email format.
+  - Feedback: For visual feedback after clicking 'Share List', we turned the button into a success message for 2 seconds, and then turned it back into the share button.
+We used setTimeout for this, and we made sure to clean it up in the componentDidUnmount life cycle.
+- Shared vs Unshared lists
+  - For shared lists, we show (Shared) besides the list name.
+  - To do this, we get information from the database, check if sharedWith array is longer than 1 string, and pass that information as a prop into the TodoList component.
+  - A challenge we faced while doing this was that because the isListShared boolean depended on the result of a promise, the TodoList component did not wait for the variable to be assigned a value before it mounts, and so we got 'undefined' in the props instead.
+We solved this by having isListShared as a state variable.
+- Firebase rules
+  - When a list is first created, the current user becomes the owner as well as the first email in the sharedWith array.
+  - On the list level, a user can read, write, create and update if they're part of the shared users, but can delete **only** if they own the list.
+  - On the task level, a user can add tasks to a list **only** if they own the list.
+Therefore, a user who is shared the list but doesn't own the list cannot add new tasks into the list.
+We chose this rule because the security it offers would be suitable for most use cases.
+From a usability perspective, we do, however, realize that giving the owner of the list the ability to choose permissions for the shared users would be the ideal.